MicrosoftDocs/MigrationPlaybookContent/README.md

 ```
 **Will be converted to this:**

+If Markdown just can't seem to do what you want, you can always put in HTML and it should work just fine.
+For instance, putting a list inside a table won't work with just Markdown but does work when you put HTML inside the table.

 | Column 1          | Column 2     | Column 3      |
 |:----------------- |:------------:| -------------:|
 | Left-aligned      | Centered     | Right-aligned |